QUICK SUMMARY

 Remember that the essential oil of an herb is a highly concentrated portion of its original source.
 Just like cinnamon sticks take up more space than cinnamon powder, the essential oil should be used in much smaller quantities than the whole substance.

-We don’t quite have a hard-and-fast rule for substituting essential oils for whole herbs and spices, but a good rule of thumb is that a drop will replace a teaspoon and that you don’t need more than one or two drops for a full recipe.
+We don’t quite have a hard-and-fast rule for substituting essential oils for whole herbs and spices, but a good rule of thumb is that 1 drop may replace about 1 teaspoon of dried herb, spice, extract, or citrus zest in a full recipe.

 Dilute Essential Oils for Cooking as Needed